Policies and Procedures

 All students are educated about the three Cardinal Principles of utilizing radiation: Time, Distance and Shielding during orientation and Radiation Protection class in the first semester.

-- A film badge will be furnished by the Hospital to all enrolled students.
+- A dosimeter will be furnished by the Hospital to all enrolled students.

-- A student’s film badge will be processed immediately when it is suspected that he/she might have received a single exposure greater than 100 mSv or an accumulated exposure greater than 300 mSv in one week.
+- A student’s dosimeter will be processed immediately when it is suspected that he/she might have received a single exposure greater than 100 mSv or an accumulated exposure greater than 300 mSv in one week.

 - A record of the individual's radiation exposure status will be kept by the Radiation Safety Officer.

 - These records will comply with 10CFR 19 and 20 and the State Radiation Protection Code.